 Each of these standards is directed toward a common goal of making digital information accessible to differently-abled people.
 However, they’re markedly different in character.
 For instance, WCAG (Web Content Accessibility Guidelines) is a compilation of accessibility guidelines for websites, and Section 508 is a federal law, whereas ADA is a civil rights law in the same ambit.

 If you are considering incorporating these compliance standards and rules in your web operations, you must fully understand their scope.

-Defining the Basics of WCAG, Section 508 and ADA
+Definition of the Basics of WCAG, Section 508 and ADA -

-Defining the basics of each of these compliance standards is essential to understanding their differences and scope of application:
+Some basics of each of these compliance standards to understand their differences and scope of application :-

 Launched in 2008, WCAG comprises a set of standards curated by the World Wide Web Consortium to give website owners as well as companies actionable guidelines for creating a digital world accessible to people with disabilities.
 It has three tiers of compliance: